t-34400/MetaQuestScreenBarcodeReader/README.md

 In this repository, we utilize the source code from [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) and the [Zxing](https://github.com/zxing/zxing) library.
 I would like to express my gratitude to the developers for their contributions.

-Additionally, the 3D model of the fruit used in the demo video is borrowed from [Quaternius](https://quaternius.com/index.html).
+Additionally, the 3D models of the fruits used in the demo video is borrowed from [Quaternius](https://quaternius.com/index.html).
 I am deeply grateful to the author for their work.

 Thank you to the developers and the author for their invaluable contributions.